The Story Of DEF LEPPARD Drummer RICK ALLEN's 1984 Car Accident

 Read the story of that day including excerpts from the Animal Instinct biography, 1985 news quotes and a 2007 UK article.

-Also included are photos from the accident aftermath looking away from Sheffield and back towards Sheffield.
+Also included for the first time are photos from the accident aftermath looking away from Sheffield and back towards Sheffield.
 Taken just after the crash by the local press during the clean up.

 1984 Accident Scene Aftermath Photos